kapil0jaiswal/SpringSecurity/README.md

 # Spring security

 Spring Security is a powerful and highly customizable authentication and access-control framework.

 It is the de-facto standard for securing Spring-based applications.

-Spring Security is a framework that focuses on providing both authentication and authorization to Java applications. the real power of Spring Security is found in how easily it can be extended to meet custom requirements with the help of Spring Dependencies
+Spring Security is a framework that focuses on providing both authentication and authorization to Java applications.

+the real power of Spring Security is found in how easily it can be extended to meet custom requirements with the help of Spring Dependencies

+Many comprehensive technologies can be added with minimal configuration and adding dependencies

+ # Features
+Comprehensive and extensible support for both Authentication and Authorization

+Protection against attacks like session fixation, clickjacking, cross site request forgery, etc

+Servlet API integration

+Optional integration with Spring Web MVC

+Much more…

 It Handles Common Vulnerbality out of the box